 The second step of Emotion Coaching is seeing your child’s expressions of emotion as opportunities for teaching and intimacy.
 Negative expressions of emotion may not be a problem that needs to be handled nor your fault.
 This realization that such moments can be used to teach your child may come as a huge relief.

 These are the times your child needs your support the most.
 Working through your child’s emotions with them and showing your care for them will allow them to grow in a multitude of ways.
 For example, it will help them to become better at self-soothing.
 They will learn to work through problems themselves.

 Improving your child’s ability to navigate low-intensity situations, such as the loss of an ice cream cone, will encourage them to come to you during more difficult times in their life.
 Your trust and connection will grow.

 Kendra’s six-year-old son, Ben, has always wanted a dog.
-A dog person herself, she would love to make his dream a reality, but living in a small apartment in the city makes their mutual desire impossible.
+A dog person herself, she would love to make his dream a reality.
+However, living in a small apartment in the city makes their mutual desire impossible.
 Taking a walk in the park one day, she and Ben spot several adorable puppies.
 He bursts out crying.
-At the end of her own emotional leash, feeling helpless and exhausted, Kendra cannot believe that she has to deal with “the conversation” all over again.
-But this time, with the help of Emotion Coaching, she has the tools to lead it in a different, more positive direction.
+Feeling helpless and exhausted, Kendra cannot believe that she has to deal with “the conversation” all over again.
+This time, with the help of Emotion Coaching, she has the tools to lead it in a different, more positive direction.

 Seeing your child’s expressions of emotion as opportunities for teaching and intimacy will allow the two of you to build mutual trust while also relieving anxiety and frustration in difficult times.
 When you observe your child struggling with a problem and expressing fear, sadness, or anger, take the moment as an opportunity for their emotional growth, and for the growth of your relationship.